dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/sns-checklist.md

 The technical architecture should give an overview of the dapp and illustrate how the dapp works.
 Some dapps rely on off-chain components, either developed and maintained by the team, or 3rd party components.
 The use of components that will not be controlled by the DAO should also be included to show the dependencies.

 ### 1.2.2.
 Whitepaper
 The whitepaper should provide information about the dapp, the architecture, the goal with launching the SNS, tokenomics and other information relevant to the community to vote on the decentralization proposal.
 It should be clear what the dapp will gain from the SNS launch.
-For inspiration,  see OpenChat’s whitepaper it [here](https://oc.app/whitepaper), and Hot or Not’s whitepaper [here](https://hotornot.notion.site/hotornot/Hot-or-Not-Whitepaper-c539179e51f44867979f4372e4635f59).
+For inspiration,  see [OpenChat’s whitepaper](https://oc.app/whitepaper), and [Hot or Not’s whitepaper](https://hotornot.notion.site/hotornot/Hot-or-Not-Whitepaper-c539179e51f44867979f4372e4635f59).

 ### 1.2.3.
 Project roadmap
 The roadmap should show what the plan is with the dapp, also past the SNS launch.
 The roadmap should show the vision the team/developers behind the dapp have for the dapp, and what they would like to work on, also after the SNS launch.
 See [OpenChat’s roadmap](https://oc.app/roadmap) for inspiration.